Keyboard shortcuts

 How Snapshots Work

-Instead of replaying 1050 events, you load the snapshot and replay only 50.
+Instead of replaying all 1050 events, load the snapshot and replay only the 50 new ones.

 Enabling Snapshots